KusionStack/kusionstack.io/docs/user_docs/getting-started/usecases/deliver-the-wordpress-application-on-kubernetes-and-clouds.md

 ## Deliver WordPress Application

-You can complete the delivery of wordpress application using the following command line:
+You can complete the delivery of the WordPress application using the following command line:

 ```shell
 cd appops/wordpress/dev && kusion apply --yes